MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Write your quantum program

-If you want to start practicing and writing your Q# programs without installing additional software, you can use the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in Azure portal in your Azure Quantum workspace.
-In the sample gallery you will find various notebook samples, you can select the sample you want to use and run it on cloud-based simulators or real quantum computers.
+If you want to start practicing and writing your Q# programs without installing additional software, you can use the [hosted Jupyter Notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace in the Azure portal.
+The sample gallery contains a collection of annotated notebook samples - select the sample you want to explore and run it on cloud-based simulators or real quantum computers.

 If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio 2022, Visual Studio Code, or Jupyter Notebooks with IQ# and then run them against quantum hardware or local simulators.